Mexican police find body of missing woman in cistern

 And despite what authorities in the northern border state of Nuevo Leon described as a massive search for her, the story ended the way it often does in Mexico: when her rotting body was found by locals.

-“The alert was sounded by hotel workers, because of the fetid odors coming from the cistern,” Mejia said.
+“The alert was sounded by hotel workers, because of the fetid odors coming from the area,” Mejia said.

 The story of Debanhi Escobar made headlines because of a haunting photo taken by a driver who was supposed to take her home that night.
 It was not clear why she got out of the car.